2016 United Kingdom European Union membership referendum: Date

 Prior to being officially announced, it was widely speculated that a June date for the referendum was a serious possibility.
 The First Ministers of Northern Ireland, Scotland, and Wales co-signed a letter to Cameron on 3 February 2016 asking him not to hold the referendum in June, as devolved elections were scheduled to take place the previous month on 5 May.
 These elections had been postponed for a year to avoid a clash with the 2015 general election, after Westminster had implemented the Fixed-term Parliament Act.
 Cameron refused this request, saying people were able to make up their own minds in multiple elections spaced at least six weeks from each other.

-In February 2016, Cameron announced that the UK Government would formally recommend to the British people that the UK should remain a member of a reformed European Union and that the referendum would be held on 23 June, marking the official launch of the campaign.
+On 20 February 2016, Cameron announced that the UK Government would formally recommend to the British people that the UK should remain a member of a reformed European Union and that the referendum would be held on 23 June, marking the official launch of the campaign.
 He also announced that Parliament would enact secondary legislation on 22 February relating to the European Union Referendum Act 2015.
 With the official launch, ministers of the UK Government were then free to campaign on either side of the argument in a rare exception to Cabinet collective responsibility.